Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 We can never spot *all* disagreements, but the simple checks above can be combined into a single, reasonably-useful function.
 Not only is this easier to use than the individual checks, but we can also use it as the `unEq`{.haskell}
-argument of the `symbolGivenUnequalArgs`{.function}, which lets us recurse through the given expressions looking for disagreement at any depth!
+argument of the `symbolGivenUnequalArgs`{.haskell} function, which lets us recurse through the given expressions looking for disagreement at any depth!

 ```{.haskell pipe="./show Main.hs"}
 provablyDisagree :: Com -> Com -> Bool